MathewHDYT/Unity-Audio-Manager/README.md

 **When to use it:**
 Use the play method when you want to play a sound directly without changing it's initally properties.
 So if you enabled looping for the sound (see [Adding a new sound](#adding-a-new-sound)) then it will loop.

+See [AudioSource.Play](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.Play.html) for more details on what play does.

 ### Play At Time Stamp method
 **What it does:**